junxit/us-congress-bills-114/bill.md

     > - **(c)** *Contents* The Future-Years Veterans Program under subsection (a) shall set forth the five-year plan of the Department to address the commitment of the United States to veterans and the resources necessary to meet that commitment and shall be developed and updated, as appropriate, annually by the Secretary.
 Each Future-Years Veterans Program shall include an explanation of—
     >   - **(1)** the information that was used to develop program planning guidance for the Future-Years Veterans Program; and
     >   - **(2)** how the resource allocations included in the Future-Years Veterans Program correlate to such five-year strategy.
+    > - **(d)** *Publication* The Secretary shall publish on a publically accessible Internet website of the Department each Future-Years Veterans Program submitted pursuant to subsection (a).

   - **(2)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by inserting after the item relating to section 118 the following new item:
   - **(3)** *Effective Date* Section 119 of title 38, United States Code, as added by paragraph (1), shall apply with respect to the preparation and submission of the budget request for the Department of Veterans Affairs for fiscal year 2020 and fiscal years thereafter.